dslm4515/CMLFS/README.md

 <ul>
 <li>Test for C++11/14 fails without error when testing stage0 & stage1 LLVM's.
 Likely test needs updating</li>
 <li>Cannot build LLVM all at once.
 Have to build just LLVM-base, clang, and lld first... then use it to build the runtimes and then rebuild LLVM-base, clang, and lld to compile against just built runtimes.</li>
+<li> mussel cannot be reliably built by a system's clang.
+For now, use GCC.
+Not sure if just an isolated issue with my system or not.
+Will need to verify on a MLFS system with LLVM as secondary system compiler.</li>
 </ul>

 ## Change log

 <ul>
 <li>4.0.1: Upgraded to LLVM 17.0.6.
-Updated build method for cross-compiling</li>
+Updated build method for cross-compiling.
+Stage 2 LLVM no longer needs a rebuild.</li>
 <li>4.0.0: Upgraded to LLVM 17.0.5 </li>
 <li>3.0.0: Upgraded to LLVM-15.0.6. cgnutools is now bootstrapped with mussel.
 Replaced binutils with elftoolchain.
 Most of llvmtools will be build under chroot to avoid contamination from host. </li>
 <li>2.0.0: Upgraded to LLVM-12.0.0.
 Upgraded GCC to 10.3.1-x Replace ninja with samurai.
 Replace zlib with zlib-ng.
 Patched elfutils to build libelf under clang.
 No longer using /llvmtools/gnu and /opt/gnu.</li>